-The Avifauna Management Plan includes the following survey and monitoring requirements:
+The Avifauna Management Plan shall-include the following survey and monitoring requirements:

-- e) Details of up to 1 year of post-construction monitoring utilising motion detection cameras deployed at selected locations to assess the effectiveness of the exclusion fences and use of the culvert underpasses by kiwi. - f) Details of a survey involving the placing automatic acoustic bird monitors for bittern in the Mimi wetland and Mangapepeke Valley in the spring of 2018. - g) Additional avifauna monitoring associated with the Pest Management Plan is set out in Section 7 below. - 5.
-Herpetofauna Management Plan
+- e) Details of up to 1 year of post-construction-monitoring in the first year the road becomes operational utilising motion detection cameras deployed at selected locations to assess the effectiveness of the exclusion fences and use of the culvert underpasses by kiwi. - f) Fernbird territory mapping at 3-yearly intervals for 12 years post construction for all fernbirds in the Mimi wetland, and if found to be present, in the Mangapepeke valley. - fig. Details of a survey involving the placing automatic acoustic bird monitors for bittern in the Mimi wetland and Mangapepeke Valley in the spring of 2018.

+g)h) Additional avifauna monitoring associated with the Pest Management Plan is set out in Section 7 below.

+5. Herpetofauna Management Plan

-The Herpetofauna Management Plan addresses the following matters:
+The Herpetofauna Management Plan shall addresses the following matters:

 - a) Provision for (limited) salvage effort for lizards that may be located on vegetation cleared within the Project Area, focusing on high value habitat and known lizard locations.
-The provisions shall also include details on the relocation and release of salvaged lizards at the Rotokare Scenic Reserve. - b) Provision for the development of a management plan for Hochstetter's frog (Leiopelma aff. hochstetteri) and Archey's frog (Leiopelma archeyi), if they are discovered in the Project Area.
+The provisions shall also include details on the relocation and release of salvaged striped skinklizards at the Rotokare Scenic Reserve. - b) Provision for the development of a management plan for Hochstetter's frog (Leiopelma aff. hochstetteri) and Archey's frog (Leiopelma archeyi), if they are discovered in the Project Area.